Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/troubleshooting/testing.md

 ## Utilities

-You can test a new utility by adding it to `config/config.yml` and reprovisioning.
+You can test a new utility by adding it to `config/config.yml` ([example file](https://github.com/Varying-Vagrant-Vagrants/VVV/blob/develop/config/default-config.yml)) and reprovisioning.

 To test changes to the core provisioner, delete the `provision/utilities/core` folder, then change the `config/config.yml` file to match the repo and branch you'd like to test: